zksecurity/stwo-book/src/how-it-works/vcs/merkle_prover.md

 The `decommit` function implemented for the `MerkleProver` takes as input:
 - `queries_per_log_size`: A map from log size to a vector of query indices for columns of that size.
-- `columns`: The column data that was committed in the Merkle tree.
+- `columns`: The column data that was committed to in the Merkle tree.

 It returns:
 - A vector of queried values, ordered as they are opened (from largest to smallest layer).